-BOBKOFF: 28-year-old Josh Kushner is another of Oscar's three co-founders.
+BOBKOFF: Twenty-eight-year-old Josh Kushner is another of Oscar's three co-founders.

 SCHLOSSER: Look what he just typed in: I'm feeling angry and I'm having nightmares.
 What are you getting?

-UNIDENTIFIED MAN: Mental disorder.
-It's still number one and I'm trying to fix that.
+UNIDENTIFIED MAN: Mental disorder is still No. 1.
+I'm trying to fix that.

-BOBKOFF: Its doctor search engine lets you search by location and by doctor's age, experienced, medical school and whether she treats patients like you.
+BOBKOFF: Its doctor-search engine lets you search by location and by doctor's age, experience, medical school, and whether she treats patients like you.

-KUSHNER: The visits you've had to the doctor or the visits you've had to a hospital.
-Whenever you've had a visit we give you very detailed information as to what you paid and what we are paying.
+KUSHNER: The visits you've had to the doctor, or the visits you've had to a hospital.
+Whenever you had a visit, we give you very detailed information as to what you paid and what we are paying.

-BOBKOFF: You need a hip replacement, the map will show all the doctors in network that will do it and how much each charges for the procedure so its customers can comparison shop.
-Important, since so many individual plans including Oscar's have high deductibles.
+BOBKOFF: Need a hip replacement?
+The map will show all the doctors in network that will do it, and how much each charges for the procedure so its customers can comparison shop.
+Important, since so many individual plans, including Oscar's, have high deductibles.
 Oscar is not competing on price.
 Its plans are neither the cheapest nor most expensive.
 It's hoping it's different enough from its competitors that it has an edge.
-And it hopes its selling points are features that save customers money, save Oscar money and maybe improve care.
+And it hopes its selling points are features that save customers money, save Oscar money, and maybe improve care.

-For instance, Oscar lets its customers call a doctor any time of day to ask about anything.
-Great when you have a strange rash at 2:00 a.m. but don't want to go to the ER.
-Regina Herzlinger of Harvard Business School specializes in health care innovation.
+For instance, Oscar lets its customers call a doctor any time of day to ask about anything; great when you have a strange rash at 2 a.m., but don't want to go to the ER.
+Regina Herzlinger, of Harvard Business School, specializes in health care innovation.

 REGINA HERZLINGER: So that sounds kind of fluffy, but the reality they use - if you can keep somebody out of the emergency room who shouldn't be there, you've not only reduced costs, but you keep that person out of sitting next to somebody who's been shot by an Uzi.